 Homework Assignments: Throughout the semester, you will be given homework assignments after a particular subject matter has been covered in class.
 The assignments will reinforce subject matter covered in class.
 The questions on the assignments will be in a similar format as the questions presented on the exams.
 You will be given one week to complete these assignments.
 There will be 180 points allotted for the homework assignments.
 Please complete the homework assignments independently and do not compare your answers with another student in class.
 If you are having trouble with the problems on the homework assignment, please come and see me.
 Please do not wait until the day before the assignment is due to come and see me.
 I will try to return the graded homework by the next class period.
-Homework assignments can be turned in late provided that they are turned in prior to the graded homework assignments being returned to the rest of the class.
+Homework assignments being returned to the rest of the class.
 If a homework assignment is not turned in prior to the return of the graded homework assignment to the class, the assignment will receive a zero score unless you have a valid excuse.
 For each day that the assignment is late, 10% of the total points will be deducted prior to grading the assignment.